KBryan/ReactWebsite/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## JSON Server
 You'll need to npm JSON Server.
 I also recommendend using postman to test your JSON Data.
-This is this script you'll need after everthing is installed.
+This is the script you'll need after everthing is installed.

 npm install -g json-server

 If you want to use my test data just NPM and run this command in your folder.
 React will run on Port 3000.
+Your JSON DATA will run on port 3001

 json-server --port 3001 generate.js

 There is also a NodeJS API your can use on my GitHub account.
-Although, Don't have a tutorial to integrate MongoDB and Node yet.
+Although, I Don't have a tutorial to integrate MongoDB and Node with this project yet..
+Although, Will have one soon.

-## Had soome issues with npm start I recommend using react-scripts start

- A little more typing but seems more stable IMHO.
-If there's a better way to do it always open to devs opions.

  ## Available Scripts